InCogNiTo124/personal-blog/posts/the_c_method.md

 3. Flipping is now disabled

 ## How to use it to find a knee?
-Two ways: the intuitive way, the technical way, and the hacky way.
+Three ways: the intuitive way, the technical way, and the hacky way.

 ### The intuitive way
 The intuitive way starts with an observation that the function graph is symmetric with respect to the line $`y=1-x`$.
 Intersecting the graph with the line gives: